-Everything You Need to Know About IDEA, IEPs, and Section 504 Plans
+What Is an IEP?
+Everything You Need to Know About IDEA, IEPs, and 504 Plans

-IEP or 504 Plan?
+What is an IEP?
+How does it differ from a 504 Plan?
 Which special education program is the best fit for your child and her ADHD?
-Read on for a breakdown of the laws and services for students with attention deficit disorder, learning disabilities, and other related conditions.
+Read on for a breakdown of special education laws and services for students with attention deficit disorder, learning disabilities, and other related conditions.

 Students who do not meet the criteria spelled out by IDEA may still qualify for help under SECTION 504 of the Rehabilitation Act of 1973, also known simply as “Section 504” or “a 504 Plan.”